square/square-python-sdk/doc/api/customers.md

 To update a customer profile that was created by merging existing profiles, you must use the ID of the newly created profile.

 You cannot use this endpoint to change cards on file.
-To change a card on file, call [DeleteCustomerCard](/doc/api/customers.md#delete-customer-card) to delete the existing card and then call [CreateCustomerCard](/doc/api/customers.md#create-customer-card) to create a new card.
+To make changes, use the [Cards API](/doc/api/cards.md) or [Gift Cards API](/doc/api/gift-cards.md).

 ```python
 def update_customer(self,